How to pick the right swimwear colour for your skin tone

-The basic rule of thumb – Choose colours that complement your undertone and colours that contrast your skintone.
-While this sounds contradictory at first, it is not.
+The basic rule of thumb – choose colours that complement your undertone and colours that contrast your skin tone.

 Knowing your undertones helps you choose from the right colour spectrum.
 For example, if you have warm undertones, you should choose colours on the warmer side of the colour wheel.
 On the other hand, knowing your skin tone addresses the shade you should be wearing.

 Imagine this: a girl with warm undertones and dark skin would look great in light yellow.
 However, the same colour might look pale on someone with warm undertones and light skin.